 – Mt Barker baby chicken with braised olive, tomato & capers, sea salted potatoes ($35) This dish was simple and had great flavour.
 Chef Ping Pong thought the asparagus was undercooked.

 –300g Scotch Fillet served with gratin potato, asparagus, herb roasted cherry tomatoes and your choice of sauce with condiment service ($45) The steak was well cooked.
 The broccolini and asparagus were undercooked.
 Was good overall.

-- Amelia Park lamb cutlets, mint jam, lyonnaise potato ($46) Chef Brownie found the meat to be a let-down.
-The eye was lovely and tender but the rest was fatty grisly and chewy which was very disappointing!
+– Amelia Park lamb cutlets, mint jam, lyonnaise potato ($46) Chef Brownie found the meat to be a let-down, which was a shame, given the cost of this dish.
+She said the eye was lovely and tender but the rest was fatty grisly and chewy which was very disappointing.
 She did enjoy the potatoes though.

 – Kangaroo loin, fenugreek-pumpkin puree, courgette, rosemary olive jus ($38) I enjoyed this.
 The kangaroo was tender and cooked medium rare.
 I really liked the rosemary jus, with the olive aftertaste too.
 A very tasty dish.

 -Traditional crepe suzette ($16) The crepes had good flavours – they didn’t stay on Chef Ping Pong’s plate long!
 He thought they were really yummy.

 -Passionfruit tart with orange Grand Marnier sorbet ($16) The tart was undercooked (still gooey in the middle).
 The flavour was nice.